rroyalty/daily-scheduler/README.md

 The project is a website; no installation necessary.

 ## Controls

 Up/Down/Mousewheel - Scroll one entry at a time.
 PgUp/PgDn - Scroll an entire page entries.
 Home - Return to current time.

+Click on Row - Open entry to modification and reveal commit button.
+Navigation controls disabled while editing an entry.
+Click on 'Save Entry' - Commit the entry to storage and enable navigation.

+Only 'Future' entries are modifiable.

 ## Usage